-Sub principles Demonstrated by Openness The Council's policies and governance framework are published on the Council's website - this includes: The Constitution Agenda and reports for all meetings within the Council's decision-making framework Cabinet work programme Annual budget Pay Policy and Gender Pay Gap Statements Record of Executive Decisions Information required under the Transparency Code The Council regularly carry out consultations on major policy initiatives which is conducted in an open way with all consultations available on the Council's website.
+Sub principles Demonstrated by The Council's policies and governance framework are published on the Council's website - this includes: The Constitution Agenda and reports for all meetings within the Council's decision-making framework Cabinet work programme Annual budget Pay Policy and Gender Pay Gap Statements Record of Executive Decisions Information required under the Transparency Code Openness The Council regularly carry out consultations on major policy initiatives which is conducted in an open way with all consultations available on the Council's website.
 Equality position statement reinforces how we will publish information to demonstrate compliance with the equality duty.
 The Council has an up to date Freedom of Information Act 2000 publication scheme in place on its website with links to information and guidance for stakeholders.
 The Council's 3-year business plan is published on the council's website along with the monitoring of the actions towards the plan.
-During 2019/20 the Council published four 'arena' magazines, to inform the community of the work and services carried out by the Council.
+During 2020/21 the Council published 4 Arena magazines, to inform the community of the work and services carried out by the Council.
 Contracts are managed with a partnership approach and decisions are made in an open and transparent way, including open book accounting processes.
-Engaging The Rushmoor Strategic Partnership has been reviewed and a Rushmoor Partners Network established, which in future will focus on projects and consider multi-agency issues.
-Engaging comprehensively A statement of community involvement is published on the Council's website. with institutional stakeholders Formal and informal consultation is carried out with Members (e.g. Budget Strategy Woking Group) As part of delivering regeneration projects and better use of assets there are regular interactions with organisations such as Homes England, Hampshire County Council etc.
+The Rushmoor Strategic Partnership has been reviewed and a Rushmoor Partners Network established, which in future will focus on projects and consider multi-agency issues.
+A statement of community involvement is published on the Council's website.
+Formal and informal consultation is carried out with Members (e.g. Budget Strategy Woking Group) Engaging comprehensively As part of delivering regeneration projects and better use of assets there are regular interactions with organisations such as Homes England, Hampshire County Council etc. with institutional stakeholders The Council adopted the Local Plan 2014-2032 o 21 February 2019, which involved participation from numerous stakeholders.
+Details are published on the Council's website.
+Local Enterprise Partnership (LEP) (Enterprise M3) - The Council has established good relationships and partnership arrangements as part of the involvement with the LEP.
+We have in place a relationship management approach and system.
+Social media is used to communicate and receive comments and increase levels of engagement through visits, meetings and working through partners.
+The Council supports the Prospect Estate Big Local (PEBL)